 - Ensuring that teaching and learning opportunities meet the needs of all the pupils - Ensuring that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed - When making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be socially disadvantaged - We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
-We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged. - Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.
-Limited funding and resources mean that not all children receiving free school meals will be in receipt of pupil premium interventions at one time.
+We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged. - Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals. - All our work through the pupil premium will be aimed at accelerating progress, moving children to at least age-related expectations. - Pupil premium resources are to be used to target able children on Free School Meals to achieve Age Related Expectations